mlanza/ai-literacy/301/05-text-adventures.md

 * **Resources = nouns** (what the model should know)
 * **Prompts = goals** (what you’re asking it to accomplish)

-In short: pluggables add memory and mission to hands.
+In short: good tools add memory and mission to hands.

 ## Link in Hyrule, but with Teeth